signebedi/signebedi.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a software engineer, classicist, and social scientist interested generally in political crisis, institutions, and executive prerogative.
-To that end, I enjoy building logical, extensible systems and APIS.
+To that end, I enjoy building logical, extensible systems and APIs.
 I have a narrow-ish academic focus on the Roman late-republic and later Caesar-biography.
-I like to write, hike, and jumping through bureaucratic hurdles to stay in shape.
+I am a Red Hat Certified System Administrator (RHCSA) with about fifteen years experience managing Unix systems, developing software, and analyzing data.
+I like to write, hike, and jump through bureaucratic hurdles to stay in shape.

 <!--